moyicat/moyicat.github.io/_posts/2016-08-02-graphq-videos.md

 ----

 [^1]:	All the code snippets in this article are simplified for demo purpose.
-They are not actual code we use in production environment.
+They are not actual samples of code we use in the production environment.

 [1]:	https://twitter.com/alexdeanwilson
 [2]:	https://slimerjs.org/